pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 ## Multi-output upstream

 `linear_chain` prefers existing matches.
-If a downstream parameter matches any upstream output name, that output is used.
-Otherwise, the first upstream output name is used.
+If a downstream parameter that is *not bound* matches any upstream output name, that output is used.
+Otherwise, the upstream output is renamed to the first free downstream parameter.

 ```{code-cell} ipython3
 @pipefunc(("a", "b"))